Code-Institute-Submissions/sharondrinkwaard-portfolio-project-2_JulyResub/README.md

 ## Testing
 ---
 * I tested playing this game in the browsers: Chrome, Microsoft Edge.
 * I confirmed that the quiz won't start without filling in a username.
-I tested this by presing 'Enter' without a username filled in.
-The game mentions 'This field is required' and won't continue.
+I tested this by pressing 'Enter' without a username filled in.
+The game mentioned 'This field is required' and won't continue.
 * I confirmed that pressing the 'Enter' button works and directs to the game after filling in a username.
 * I conformed that the hover works on all buttons.
 I tested this by hovering over every single button several times.
 * I confirmed that the links are all directing to the correct page.
 I tested this by clicking on them by running the game several times.
 Each time the links direct to the correct page.